For Authors, Publishers, Rights’ Holders:

 Recording Setup

-I record in my home studio using an AKG C214 large diaphragm condenser microphone, feeding through a Yamaha MW10 mixing desk, into Reaper software.
+I record in my home studio using an Audio-Technica AT4047/SV Large-Diaphragm Side-Address Cardioid Condenser Microphone (my back-up mic is an AKG C214) into Reaper DAW software.
 File cleanup is done with Izotope RX10.
-I can provide clean, proofed, ACX-spec, mastered, retail-ready mp3 files or raw punch-and-roll files if preferred.
+I can provide clean, proofed, ACX-spec, mastered, retail-ready mp3 files or raw punch-and-roll files.

 Prices